 While diverticulitis can be painful, it is often managed with a combination of antibiotics to stop the infection, along with a sound diet, which varies in fiber content depending on presence of symptoms.

 During an active flare up, a diet for diverticulitis consists of low fiber foods.
 A physician may even recommend a no-fiber, clear liquid diet to give the gut a rest while it heals.
 Low-fiber diverticulitis diet could include foods such as yogurt, white bread, refined pasta, eggs, and pulp-free fruit and vegetable juice.
 The clear liquid diverticulitis diet will give the digestive system as much rest as possible, and could include the Calming Blends tea, vegetable broth, jello, and ice chips (to provide a little “crunchy satisfaction”).
 In some cases, the first course of action for the onset of a flare-up is to begin the clear liquid diet, then gradually add fiber as the symptoms disappear.

-After following the low fiber or no-fiber diet for diverticulitis for a few days to let the colon recover, it’s time to gradually work into a high fiber maintenance mode.
+After following the low fiber or no-fiber diet for diverticulitis for a few days, it’s time to gradually work into a high fiber maintenance mode.
 This high fiber mode is technically not a diet for diverticulitis, but would more accurately describe a diverticulosis diet, or a diet to avoid diverticulitis.